irahorecka/chrono24/README.md

 ## Usage

-Search standard or detailed watch listings for any query, limiting results to, for example, 25 listings.
-All results will be retrieved if no limit is provided:
+Search for standard or detailed watch listings for any query, limiting results to, for example, 25 listings.
+All results will be retrieved if no limit is provided, and they'll be sorted by new.

 ```python
 import chrono24